 The program’s preferred qualifications include:

-- Scores of 220 and above on each step of the United States Medical Licensing Examination (USMLE).
+- No failures on any step of the United States Medical Licensing Examination (USMLE).

 - At least three letters of recommendation should come from individuals you have worked with who can attest to your capabilities, personality and skills.

 - Applicants will be highly qualified and have a CV that includes volunteer service and academic experience and demonstrates a commitment to providing medical care to all patients and populations.